Functorial resolution by torus actions: Abstract

 \section{Abstract}

-We show a simple and fast embedded resolution of varieties and principalization of ideals in the language of torus actions on ambient, smooth varieties with SNC divisors.
-The canonical functorial resolution of varieties in characteristic zero is given by the introduced here operations of {\it cobordant blow-ups} with smooth weighted centers.
-The centers are defined by the geometric invariant measuring the singularities on smooth schemes with SNC divisors.
+We present a simple and fast embedded resolution of varieties and principalization of ideals using torus actions on ambient smooth varieties with simple normal crossings (SNC) divisors.
+The canonical functorial resolution in characteristic zero is achieved via the newly introduced \emph{cobordant blow-ups} along smooth weighted centers.
+These centers are defined by a geometric invariant measuring the singularities on smooth schemes with SNC divisors.

-As the result of the procedure, we obtain a smooth variety with a torus action and the exceptional divisor having simple normal crossings.
-Moreover, its geometric quotient is birational to the resolved variety, has abelian quotient singularities, and can be desingularized directly by combinatorial methods.
-The paper is based upon the ideas of the joint work with Abramovich and Temkin \cite{ATW-weighted} and a similar result by McQuillan \cite{Marzo-McQuillan} on resolution in characteristic zero via stack-theoretic weighted blow-ups.
+The output is a smooth variety with a torus action and an SNC exceptional divisor.
+Its geometric quotient is birational to the resolved variety, has only abelian quotient singularities, and can be desingularized by purely combinatorial methods.
+The method is rooted in ideas from the joint work with Abramovich and Temkin \cite{ATW-weighted} and is closely related to McQuillan's resolution via stack-theoretic weighted blow-ups \cite{Marzo-McQuillan}.

-As an application of the method, we show the resolution of certain classes of singularities in positive and mixed characteristic.
+As an application, we establish resolution results for certain classes of singularities in positive and mixed characteristic.